gnolang/gno/docs/gno-tooling/cli/gnodev.md

 ## Features
 - **In-Memory Node**: Gnodev starts an in-memory node, and automatically loads the **examples** folder and any user-specified paths.
 - **Web Interface Server**: Gnodev automatically starts a `gnoweb` server on [`localhost:8888`](https://localhost:8888).
+- **Balances and Keybase Customization**: Users can specify balances, load from a balances file or create temporary users.
 - **Hot Reload**: Gnodev monitors the **examples** folder and any specified for file changes, reloading and automatically restarting the node as needed.
 - **State Maintenance**: Gnodev replays all transactions in between reloads, ensuring the previous node state is preserved.

 ## Installation
 Gnodev can be found in the `contribs` folder in the monorepo.